0xLuks/pyeh/README.md

 # pyeh :snake:

-pyeh is a collection of python scripts for ethical hacking.
+pyeh is a collection of python scripts.

 ## Network